Shirley M. Tilghman

 Shirley Marie Tilghman (/ˈtɪlmən/; née Caldwell; born 17 September 1946) is a Canadian scholar in molecular biology.
-She is a professor of molecular biology and public policy and president emerita of Princeton University.
+She is a professor emerita of molecular biology and public policy and president emerita of Princeton University.
 She served as the 19th president of Princeton University from June 2001 to July 2013.

-Tilghman was a member of the Princeton faculty for fifteen years before being named president.
-She has returned to the Princeton faculty as a professor of molecular biology.
-She was the 2015 president of the American Society for Cell Biology.
+Tilghman was a member of the faculty of Princeton's Department of Molecular Biology for fifteen years before being named president and returned to the faculty after her service as president.
 In 2002, Discover magazine recognized her as one of the 50 most important women in science.

 Early life and family

 Tilghman was born Shirley Marie Caldwell, in Toronto, Ontario, Canada.
 As a young child, her father encouraged her interest in math.
 Together, the two of them would play math games as bedtime, rather than sharing bedtime stories.

 She graduated from Kelvin High School in Winnipeg, Manitoba and received her honours B.Sc. in chemistry from Queen's University in Kingston, Ontario, in 1968.
 She was a secondary school teacher in Sierra Leone, West Africa, in the Canadian University Services Overseas (CUSO) Program.

 Tilghman earned her Ph.D. in biochemistry from Temple University in Philadelphia, Pennsylvania, under Richard W. Hanson.
 Tilghman was Hanson's first graduate student.
 Her PhD dissertation was titled, "The Hormonal Regulation of Phosphoenolpyruvate Carboxykinase."